 During the early 2010s, Angello's greatest commercial success came as a member of Swedish House Mafia, a group that amassed six multi-platinum singles, as well as two platinum albums, in their native country.
-He remained busy on his own, both during the group's existence and immediately afterward, with tracks such as "Open Your Eyes," "Wasted Love," and "Children of the Wild," as well as remixes of material by Cheryl, Depeche Mode, and Coldplay. ~ Jason Birchmeier
+He remained busy on his own, both during the group's existence and immediately afterward, with tracks such as "Open Your Eyes," "Wasted Love," and "Children of the Wild," as well as remixes of material by Cheryl, Depeche Mode, and Coldplay.
+Wild Youth, a collaborative album led by singles like "Children of the World" (featuring Mako) and "Wasted Love" (featuring Dougy), nearly topped Billboard's Top Dance/Electronic Albums chart in 2016. ~ Jason Birchmeier